bhackel/YTTapToSeek/README.md

 ```

 From this code, I understood that I needed to look in the instance variables to essentially walk through the inheritance structure to get to the controller that I wanted.
 We can see that this code snippet first accesses the `self.delegate` property, then accesses the `_delegate` ivar of that object.
-It seems like when I want to access a "property", then I should use the dot notation, and when I want to use an "IVar", then I should use the `valueForKey` notation
+It seems like when I want to access a "property", then I should use the dot notation, and when I want to use an "IVar", then I should use the `valueForKey` notation.

 The target controller with the `seekToTime` method is in the `YTPlayerViewController` class.
 I found that the `YTMainAppVideoPlayerOverlayViewController` class has a `@property UIViewController *parentViewController` instance variable that contains the `YTPlayerViewController` that I want, so following that path should work.~~